 - Required for all students:

-- PHYS 5101 Colloquium (at least for the first four semesters)
+- PHYS 5101 Seminar (must be taken three times in the first four semesters)

 - PHYS 5301 Quantum Mechanics I

 - PHYS 5306 Classical Dynamics

 - PHYS 5302 Quantum Mechanics II